Senvr/RCWork/README.md

-# Lil-Wolfee (offical project name)
+# RC Car Framework
 Software for a hobbled-together RC tank (named Wolfee or "Jonny").
 This is the SOFTWARE for the shit I'm doing.
+It's designed to be as flexible as possible for all sorts of applications.
+Also, I'm just a crude programmer.

 **Parts** (Not full kit just what I have right now):